dmitmatveev/RTSD-Traffic-Sign-Classification/README.md

 Examples of images per classes in *RTSD-r1*:
 </br></br><img src="./readme_resources/ImagesSamples_en.png"></br></br>
+**Size of RTSD-r1: 1.7 GB**

 ## *RTSD-r1* labeling error elimination
 *RTSD-r1* has some problems with labeling and image displaying.
-For example some of images in class №1 should be labeled as №2.
-For example these images: *[0, 1, 2, 20, 21, 22, 23]*
+For example some of images in class №1 should be labeled as №2 like these images: *[0, 1, 2, 20, 21, 22, 23]*
 </br></br><img src="./readme_resources/Class_1_en.png"></br></br>

-For example some of images in class №2 should be labeled as №1.
-For example these images: *[0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 24, 28, 29, 32, 33, 34, 466, 467, 468, 469]*
+For example some of images in class №2 should be labeled as №1 like these images: *[0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 24, 28, 29, 32, 33, 34, 466, 467, 468, 469]*
 </br></br><img src="./readme_resources/Class_2_en.png"></br></br>

+Also there are another images which labels should be changed.
+All problems solving in [code](main_script_EN.ipynb).

-For example some of images in class №49 should be horizontally flipped.
-For example these images: *[177, 178, 179, 180, 181, 182]*
+For example some of images in class №49 should be horizontally flipped like these images: *[177, 178, 179, 180, 181, 182]*
 </br></br><img src="./readme_resources/Class_49_en.png"></br></br>

 ## Creating and №1 training a convolutional neural network model
 CNN model was created with [Keras library](https://keras.io/).
 [Netron](https://lutzroeder.github.io/netron/) service helped with the fancy model architecture visualisation.
-For Netron service model file like *model.hdf5* is needed:
+Model file like *model.hdf5* is needed for Netron service:
 <p align="center">
   </br></br><img src="./readme_resources/model_architecture.png"></br></br>
 </p>

+Data was splited 70% (train) / 30% (validation).
+Train dataset shape: (23088, 48, 48, 3) -> Train labels shape: (23088, 67)
+Val dataset shape:   (9895, 48, 48, 3)  -> Val labels shape:   (9895, 67)

 **Number of epochs: 47
 Past time: 146 s = 2.43 min**